 How to Roast Nuts in an Air Fryer

 Ok so you know we use our Ninja Foodi often to make all the things.
 Our AirWave and Cosori works well for this too, the brand doesn’t matter.
 Biggest difference is how large your basket is and you don’t want them to overlap.
+You can use this method to toast pine nuts or other varieties too.

 - Preheat your machine to 325 degrees F.